 - 140 Original Characters.
 To really advance your Twitter usage is to actively contribute original content, especially within your industry.
 See blogging information below.

 - Direct your Tweets.
-This can be down a few ways.
-When read a book by an industry leader quote a line with their user name.
-Second would be sharing their content directly, such as a RT or a blog post they wrote.
+This can be done a few ways.
+Whereadingad a book by an industry leader, quote a line with their username.
+Second would be sharing their content directly, such as an RT or a blog post they wrote.
 Finally, you could get really brave and tweet directly to them, maybe giving them a shout out or ask them a question.
 Watch out though, don’t be creepy.

 - Get to 100%.
 Complete your entire profile.
-This include jobs, internships, extracurriculars, classes, languages and more.
+This includes jobs, internships, extracurriculars, classes, languages and more.
 LinkedIn tracks your progress, so you’ll know when you hit it.
-Rumor is, you are more likely to show up in searchers with a complete profile.
+Rumor is, you are more likely to show up in searches with a complete profile.
 It also looks more professional for those searching your profile.

 - Invest in Headshots.
 A professional photo, especially on this platform is important.